Call us today: (800) 716-7608

 Sort/Seg Costs: There is an additional cost If a driver is required to break up an order and move the product from one pallet to another.

 Hazardous Materials Costs: The Department of Transportation (DOT) requires that Hazardous Materials (HazMat) are adequately documented during transport.
-This includes extra paperwork and risk, which the Carrier adds accessorial costs.
+This includes extra paperwork and risk, to which the carrier adds accessorial costs.

 After-hour Deliveries Costs: Going to a facility outside of regular operating hours can cost extra.